davidyarbrough/constitutional-development/README.md

-# Constitutional Development Template
+# Constitutional Development

-This repository serves as a template for implementing Constitutional Development in software projects.
-Constitutional Development is an AI-friendly approach to software development that establishes a clear, natural-language set of principles and rules that govern all aspects of a codebase through a project constitution.
+This repository serves as a guide for implementing Constitutional Development in software projects.

 ## What is Constitutional Development?

 Constitutional Development is a software development methodology where a formal constitution serves as the supreme authority for all code decisions and system behaviors within a repository.
 This approach:

 1. Establishes clear, foundational principles that guide development
-2. Creates a consistent framework for decision-making
+2. Creates a consistent framework for decision-making over time, increasing the cohesion of AI-generated code.
-3. Ensures long-term maintainability and code quality
+3. Reduces conflicts from multiple developers running multiple independent AI assistants
-4. Provides explicit governance over documentation and architectural decisions
+4. Provides a single source of truth for decisions that would otherwise be decided by AI assistants on the fly.

 ## How It Works